 Mount Type

-Both the roller and roman shades can be mounted in two ways- inside and outside mount.
-An inside mount shade fits neatly within the window frame.
-Go for these if you prefer a minimal look.
+Roller and Roman shades can be mounted in two ways —inside and outside mount.
+An inside-mount shade fits neatly within the window frame, providing a streamlined look.

 Lift Options

-There are a range of options available to lift both types of shades.
-You can select from any of the following for both roller and roman shades:
+There are a range of options available to control both shade types.
+Select from the following for roller or Roman shades:

 • Corded lift: If you prefer a classic look, select shades that can be lifted with a cord loop.
 For child safety, choose shades with cordless lifts or inaccessible cords.

-• Cordless lift: It is one of the best options for those who prefer a minimal look.
-The shades close when you gently push the handle on the rail.
+• Cordless lift: It's one of the best options for those who prefer a minimal look.
+The shades close when you gently lift or lower the rail.

-• Motorized shades: You can adjust the shades using an app on your mobile phone or other smart assistance gadgets.
-You can also schedule the time to open and close them automatically.
+• Motorized shades: Adjust the shades using an app on your mobile phone or other smart gadget.
+Schedule a time for them to open and close them automatically.

 Roller shades provide a modern look with simple functionality.
-Roman shades can improve elegance and add a touch of sophistication to your room.
-Evaluate the above-mentioned factors to select the one that meets your needs and enhances your home decor.
+Roman shades can add a touch of sophistication to your room.
+Select the one that meets your needs and enhances your home decor.